us country flag us country flag

 Which Should You Choose?
 DDP or DDU/DAP?

-DDU vs. DDP depends on your e-commerce business, market, capabilities, and other factors.
+DDU vs. DDP depends on your market, capabilities, and other factors.
 Let’s unpack potential scenarios and weigh different options.

 When to Use DDU/DAP

-As a business owner, you’d want to choose DDU if you have minimal knowledge of international import processes.
-Moreover, if a buyer is a business, a supplier, or an individual familiar with the process, it’s best to let them manage everything in the country of destination.
+As a sender, you’d want to choose DDU if you have minimal knowledge of international import processes.
+Moreover, if a recipient is a business, a supplier, or an individual familiar with the process, it’s best to let them manage everything in the country of destination.

 If you prefer to minimize the financial cost of operations in import duties, or the margins in your product can’t shift to account for import duties, pick DDU.